Mathematical quantum Yang-Mills theory revisited: Classical Yang-Mills theory

-is \emph{globally and uniquely solvable} in local Sobolev spaces on the whole Minkowski space $\mathbb{M}$ (with no restrictions at the space infinity.)
+is \emph{globally and uniquely solvable} in local Sobolev spaces on the whole Minkowski space $\mathbb{R}^{1,3}$ (with no restrictions at the space infinity.)

-This fundamental theorem has been derived via Ladyzhenskaya 1949 method (see \cite{Goganov}) by a reduction to the case of Cauchy data on 3-dimensional balls $\mathbb{B}=\mathbb{B}(R):\ |x|<R$.

-If the constraint equations are satisfied at $t=0$, then, in view of the evolution system, they are satisfied for all $t$ automatically.
-Thus the \emph{1st order evolution system along with the constraint equations for Cauchy data is equivalent to the 2nd order Yang-Mills system}.
+This fundamental theorem has been derived via Ladyzhenskaya method (see \cite{Goganov}) by a reduction to initial data with compact supports.
+If the constraint equations are satisfied at $t=0$, then, by (\ref{eq:evolution}, they are satisfied for all $t$ automatically.
+Thus the \emph{1st order evolution system along with the constraint equations for initial data is equivalent to the 2nd order Yang-Mills system}.
 Moreover the constraint equations are invariant under \emph{time independent} gauge transformations.